 END

-• This stored procedure returns the list of columns of a table.
-Also, it wll return the number of rows affected by the Select statement through an output parameter.
+- This stored procedure returns the list of columns of a table and, through an output parameter, the number of rows affected by the Select statement.

 USE master